ADMA Biologics Inc. (ADMA) and the Battle of Fundamentals vs. Technicals

 ADMA’s Market Performance

-ADMA stocks went up by 12.32% for the week, with a monthly jump of 40.91% and a quarterly performance of 16.54%, while its annual performance rate touched -19.27%.
-The volatility ratio for the week stands at 8.15% while the volatility levels for the past 30 days are set at 7.39% for ADMA Biologics Inc..
-The simple moving average for the period of the last 20 days is 15.50% for ADMA stocks with a simple moving average of -8.07% for the last 200 days.
+ADMA stocks went down by -7.83% for the week, with a monthly jump of 26.45% and a quarterly performance of 18.60%, while its annual performance rate touched -15.00%.
+The volatility ratio for the week stands at 6.82% while the volatility levels for the past 30 days are set at 6.87% for ADMA Biologics Inc..
+The simple moving average for the period of the last 20 days is 7.86% for ADMA stocks with a simple moving average of -8.12% for the last 200 days.

 Analysts’ Opinion of ADMA